 Enter the driver, server, user id, password and database details, and click SAVE.

-Note: You won't be able to save the profile successfully if you don't have Microsoft ODBC driver.
+Note: You will not be able to save the profile successfully if the Microsoft ODBC driver is not installed on your machine.

 Connect SyncSpider local with SyncSpider cloud platform